 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Î Views and opinions of all pupils are valued by all members of the school community.
-SEND pupils are included in all consultation groups.
-Termly meetings with child, parents and class teacher/SENDCo/Teaching assistant.
+Additional, targeted support and provision Specialist, individualised support and provision Views and opinions of all pupils are valued by all members of the school community.
 Twice yearly Parent's evenings for all children and parents/carers.
-Tailored interventions based on need.
-Pupils' views are incorporated into Individual Education Plans (IPMs) which are shared with parents and children and reviewed in Progress Safeguarding and SEND concerns are discussed at all staff meetings and briefings. meetings termly.
-IPMs are completed for children on the Record of Need.
+Safeguarding and SEND concerns are discussed at all staff meetings and briefings.
 Termly monitoring by visiting Heads of School and Hub Councillors who walk through the school looking at ways to improve learning for all.
-All documentation is presented in a format that is accessible to the pupil.
 School Council offering a voice to all children with representatives from each class.
-Children asked to contribute to IPM meetings/EHCP reviews.
 Child Health and safety advisors meet with adults to discuss areas of development needed.
 Pupil conferencing.
+SEND pupils are included in all consultation groups.
+Tailored interventions based on need.
+Termly meetings with child, parents, class teacher/SENDCo/ Teaching assistant.
+Pupils' views are incorporated into Individual Education Plans (IEPs) which are shared with parents and children and reviewed in Progress meetings termly.
+IEPs are completed for children on the Record of Need.
+Children asked to contribute to IEP meetings/EHCP reviews.